Evaluation of binomial double sums involving absolute values: An inequality for a binomial double sum

 We next show how to evaluate the first two (double) sums in \eqref{eq:3}.
 In the first line of \eqref{eq:3}, we use the decomposition

 while in the second line we use the same decomposition with $m$ replaced by $n$ and $j$ by~$i$.
 This leads to

 By a simultaneous shift of $i$ and $j$ by one, one sees that the first and fourth sum on the right-hand side cancel each other largely, and the same is true for the second and the third sum.
-Thus, we have

-Here, there is more cancellation: the second and fourth sum on the right-hand side cancel each other, while the first and third cancel each other in large parts, with only two terms remaining.
+Thus, we have {\allowdisplaybreaks } Here, there is more cancellation: the second and fourth sum on the right-hand side cancel each other, while the first and third cancel each other in large parts, with only two terms remaining.
 As a result, we obtain

 The same calculation, with $n$ and $m$ interchanged, yields